LLNL/axom/src/docs/sphinx/dev_guide/component_org.rst

 The **src** directory contains all header and source files for the component.
-These files, which are typically C++, can be organized in subdirectories withing the `src` directory in whatever manner makes sense.
+These files, which are typically C++, can be organized in subdirectories within the `src` directory in whatever manner makes sense.
 For example, in *sidre*, these core header and source files are in a subdirectory called `core`.
 As is common practice for C++ libraries, associated  header and source files are co-located in the same directories.